Similar to the SQL GROUP BY clause pandas DataFrame.groupby()

 set to True

-. so to not to include None/Nan values on group keys set dropna=False
+.
+So, it does not include None/Nan values on the group keys set dropna=False

 parameter.